farhanjutt23/SQL-python/README.md

 # SQL-python
-Connectivity of SQL with python
+Connectivity of SQL with python.